harikt/aurav2book/manuscript/introduction.md

 If you point your web browser to `http://localhost:8000` you can see the message `Hello World!`.

-Great!.
+Great!
 Everything is working fine.

 ## Exploring the Hello World!